facebookresearch/jepa-wms/README.md

 - **V-JEPA**: Follow instructions at [vjepa](https://github.com/facebookresearch/jepa) to download V-JEPA v1 checkpoints.
 You only need the [ViT-L/16](https://dl.fbaipublicfiles.com/jepa/vitl16/vitl16.pth.tar) to reproduce our paper.
 Place the downloaded checkpoints in `$PRETRAINED_CKPT_ROOT/vjepa1_opensource/`.

 - **V-JEPA-2**: Follow instructions at [vjepa2](https://github.com/facebookresearch/vjepa2) to download V-JEPA-2 checkpoints.
-You only need the [ViT-L/16](https://dl.fbaipublicfiles.com/vjepa2/vitl.pt) to reproduce our paper.
+You only need the [ViT-L/16](https://dl.fbaipublicfiles.com/vjepa2/vitl.pt) to reproduce our paper and need the [ViT-G/16](https://dl.fbaipublicfiles.com/vjepa2/vitg.pt) to reproduce the V-JEPA-2-AC baseline.
 Place the downloaded checkpoints in `$PRETRAINED_CKPT_ROOT/vjepa2_opensource/`.

 ### Optional: Robocasa install